 The neck is the narrow portion of the rib, between the head and tubercle.

 The tubercle, immediately after the neck, is a prominence on the external surface of the rib which contains a medial facet that articulates with the transverse process of the numerically corresponding vertebra.
 This area is called the articular part.
 The non-articular part provides attachment for the lateral costotransverse ligament.

 Shaft (or body)

 The lengthy shaft follows the tubercle.
 It is thin, flat and twisted on the long axis.
 The shaft bends anteriorly at the angle of the rib.
-The angle marks the lateral limit of the attachment of the deep muscles of the back to the ribs.
+The angle marks the lateral limit of the attachment of the deep back muscles to the ribs.